This is a past event. Missed Citus Con 2023? Watch all 37 talks

-Call for Proposals (CFP) is now closed
+Call for Proposals (CFP) for 2022 is closed

 Sorry, submissions are no longer possible.